1. Home

 The Conversation Window offers the most full experience for viewing and managing conversations.
 It can be opened two ways: from the button in the Conversations Panel on the Home page, or from the button in the ribbon toolbar.

 Sending a message will cause notifications to appear for other users in the conversation.
 A Toast message will appear on screen, and an unread message badge will appear multiple places.
+When a toast message appears for a conversation that links to a single item, clicking on the toast message will cause Paradigm to open the page for the linked item.

 Toast Notification